OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-02-03-HTB-SP-T0-meow.md

 <img src='/assets/img/ctf/htb/sp/tier0/meow/8.png' style='display:block;'/>

 Note: my flag is blurred out as `sharing a flag is frowned upon`, not because it's full of f-bombs or similar.
+OR MAYBE IT IS?!?